vitalab/vitalab.github.io/how-to-contribute.md

 of the website, are provided below.

 For further information about Jekyll's syntax, visit the [documentation page](https://jekyllrb.com/docs/).
-However, note that Jekyll's syntax may change in newer versions, and the site's version is frozen.
+However, note that Jekyll's syntax may change in newer versions, and the site targets Jekyll 4.x.
 Hence, although [Liquid tags](https://jekyllrb.com/docs/liquid/tags/) could be used for links, for example, plain old links are used to avoid issues building the site.